NuGet/Home/accepted/2023/dotnet-nuget-setapikey.md

 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->

 Some NuGet servers, most notably nuget.org, use authentication via [API keys](https://learn.microsoft.com/nuget/reference/nuget-config-file#apikeys) ([custom `X-NuGet-ApiKey` HTTP header](https://learn.microsoft.com/nuget/api/package-publish-resource#request-parameters)), rather than [package source credentials](https://learn.microsoft.com/nuget/reference/nuget-config-file#packagesourcecredentials) ([HTTP standard `Authorization` header)](https://developer.mozilla.org/docs/Web/HTTP/Headers/Authorization), when pushing packages.

+Currently, customers who need to use API keys have two options.
+Either persist the secret in `nuget.config`, so that the `push` command line does not need to specify the secret, or to pass the API key on the `push` command line.
+Note that there is a feature request to allow ["push to obtain the API key from an environment variable](https://github.com/NuGet/Home/issues/12539), which will be the recommended solution for CI pipelines once implemented.
+A way to persist API keys will still be useful for developers who do not automate publishing their packages.

+Customers may want to remove secrets from their `nuget.config` files, so an `unset` command should be added.

+### More context on API keys vs credentials

 Package source credentials can either be persisted in the `nuget.config` file, or obtained via [an authentication provider](https://learn.microsoft.com/en-us/nuget/reference/extensibility/nuget-cross-platform-authentication-plugin), avoiding the need for the secret to be persisted in the `nuget.config` file.
 While package source credentials were primarily designed to allow for private feeds, where authentication is needed to search, restore and install packages, several NuGet server implementations that support private feeds use the same package source credentials to authorize push, without the need to use NuGet's custom HTTP header.
 In any case, there are servers which require API keys to push packages.

-Customers who need to use API keys have two options.
-Either persist the secret in `nuget.config`, so that the `push` command line does not need to specify the secret, or to pass the API key on the `push` command line.
-Passing the API on the command line risks leaking secrets, for example a CI system might not mask the secret in logs, or the secret being persisted in a shell's history file.
-Therefore, risk can be reduced by providing customers commands to add and remove the API to the `nuget.config` file, especially if it can be done in a way where the secret is not entered into, or output from, the console.

-In `nuget.config`, the API keys are in a different section to source credentials.
-There is a command `nuget.exe setapikey` to set the API key in a config file, however, `nuget.exe` does not ship in Visual Studio or the .NET SDK.
-Also, `nuget.exe` requires mono on Linux and Mac, since `nuget.exe` is built for the .NET Framework.
-Therefore, a command in the .NET SDK will significantly reduce the barrier for customers to set values in the `nuget.config` file.

-Customers may want to remove secrets from their `nuget.config` files, so an `unset` command should be added.

 ## Explanation